-\abstract {In this work, we studied the broad-band temporal and spectral properties of the flat-spectrum radio quasar (FSRQ) Ton 599 and explored the one-zone leptonic model to fit the broadband spectral energy distribution (SED).
-We collected the long-term data (2008-2024) but performed the analysis over the period of four years(June 2020 to August 2024) when the source was in a long flaring episode.
-The multiband data include the both low and high-flux state of the source.
-We identified the three high states of flux (flares) using the Bayesian block method and the best-fitted parameters obtained by broadband SED modeling corresponding to two flares and a quiet state are compared.
-The broadband fractional variability is estimated during two flaring states and in the total light curve.
-The Fvar distribution with respect to frequency shows a double hump structure similar to broadband SED.
-The Power spectral density(PSD) shows a pink-noise kind of stochastic variability in the light curve and we do not see any break in the power spectrum suggesting a much longer characteristic time scale is involved in gamma-ray variability.
-The flux distribution is well-fitted with a log-normal flux distribution suggesting the variability of non-linear in nature.
-The gamma-ray, optical, and X-ray emissions were found to be highly correlated with a zero time lag suggesting a co-spatial origin.
+In this work, we studied the broadband temporal and spectral properties of the flat-spectrum radio quasar (FSRQ) Ton 599.
+We collected the long-term data from Jan 2019 to August 2024 when the source was in a long flaring episode.
+We used the Bayesian block methodology to identify the various flux states, including three flares.
+The broadband fractional variability is estimated during two flaring states.
+The F$_{\text{var}}$ variation with respect to frequency shows a nearly double hump structure similar to broadband SED.
+The Power spectral density (PSD) shows a pink-noise kind of stochastic variability in the light curve and we do not see any break in the power spectrum, suggesting a much longer characteristic time scale is involved in gamma-ray variability.
+The flux distribution is well-fitted with a double log-normal flux distribution, suggesting the variability of non-linear in nature.
+The gamma-ray, optical, and X-ray emissions were found to be highly correlated with a zero time lag, suggesting a co-spatial origin of their emissions.
 We used the one-zone leptonic model to reproduce the broad-band spectrum in the energy range from IR to very high-energy gamma-ray.
-We found that the IR, optical, UV, and X-ray data can be explained by synchrotron and synchrotron self-Compton (SSC) emissions.
-However, the BLR component of the External Compton radiation is dominant at higher energies with the contribution from EC disk components.
-The increase in the magnetic field and the Doppler factor were found to be the main reason for causing high flux states.
-The XMM-Newton spectra taken during one of the flaring durations exhibit a signature of black body emission from the accretion disk suggesting a possible disk-jet coupling.
-This is also been indicated by the gamma-ray flux distribution which shows the distribution non-linear in nature mostly seen in galactic X-ray binaries or AGN where emission is dominated by the accretion disk.
-This possibility of disk-jet coupling will be explored in coming works. } \keywords{Galaxies, Jets, Blackhole, AGN }
+The increase in the magnetic field and the Doppler factor were found to be the main cause for high flux states.
+The XMM-Newton spectra taken during one of the flaring durations exhibit a signature of thermal black body emission from the accretion disk, suggesting a possible disk-jet coupling.
+This has also been indicated by the gamma-ray flux distribution, which shows the distribution as non-linear in nature, which is mostly seen in galactic X-ray binaries or AGN where the accretion disk dominates the emission.